mathiasjess/Yelp-Lab3-React-GraphQL-MongoDB/README.md

 # Yelp-Lab3-react-node-garphql-mongodb
- Prototype of yelp application using react node and mysql
+ Prototype of yelp application using react node graphql and mongodb

  Steps to run the application